01 Dec The 2022 Holiday Guide to Your New Puppy or Kitten

 - Felv vaccine

-The Plus Kitten Package includes everything that the Basic Kitten Package does plus a full physical examination at every kitten plan visit, nail trim each time and a dose of heartworm preventative.
+The Plus Kitten Package includes everything that the Basic Kitten Package does plus a full physical examination, nail trim, and a dose of heartworm preventative at every kitten plan visit.
 We also recommend starting the kitten plan at 6-8 weeks of age.

 What supplies do I need for a new puppy or kitten?

-Bringing a new puppy or kitten into your home is going to be a lot of fun, but it’s important to have all of the supplies you need before bringing your new furry friend home to stay.
+Bringing a new puppy or kitten into your home is going to be a lot of fun, but it’s important to have all of the supplies you need before they arrive.
 Check out our list of essential puppy and kitten supplies below!

 - Pet carrier